What makes the KANTISHNA ROADHOUSE different from the other lodges inside the Park?

-Gratuities along with retail purchases, alcohol, spa treatments and optional flightseeing are not included in the package price.
+Gratuities, along with retail purchases and alcohol are not included in the package price.
 We are unable to put gratuities on a credit card and we are unable to cash personal checks.
 Gratuity envelopes are available at the front desk for your use at the end of your stay.
 We ask that you address the envelopes to those individuals that have made your stay memorable or, to a particular staff of individuals such as the Guide Staff, Dining Room Staff, or Housekeeping.
-All envelopes marked for “All Staff” will be combined at the end of the season to purchase something that can be used by all staff members; for example, one year eight new bicycles were purchased for staff use.
+All envelopes marked for “All Staff” will be divided amongst all staff members.

 Is alcohol available for purchase?

-Kantishna Roadhouse’s full-service bar offers an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at very reasonable prices.
-We are not endeavoring to make a profit but rather to provide a service, and we ask that you please do NOT bring your own alcohol.
-Baggage space is limited on our bus and the care and handling of heavy bottles is not considered to be part of the baggage service.
-Additionally, all garbage must be transported out of the Park on a weekly basis and that space is also limited.
+Kantishna Roadhouse’s full-service bar offers an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at reasonable prices.
+We ask that you please do NOT bring your own alcohol.
+There is a strict luggage limit of 25 lbs. per guest.
+Additionally, all garbage must be transported out of by aircraft and that space is limited.
 Thank you for respecting our policy and allowing us to serve you from our saloon while you are with us.
-We guarantee that you will be pleased with both our service and our prices.

-Why do you have a two night minimum stay and recommend three nights?
+Why do you require a three night minimum stay?

 Which is easier in terms of time, arrival from Anchorage or from Fairbanks?

-Why am I only allowed one checked bag on the bus; and why does that bag have to be a roll-aboard size?
+Why am I only allowed one checked bag and why am I restricted to 25 lbs.?